Manufacturing workshop

 Return to top

-Some of the factors explaining migrants’ high over-qualification rates include the lack of UK-specific skills, employers’ mistrust of or unfamiliarity with foreign qualifications, or migrants’ lack of information about the job searching process in the UK.
+Some of the factors explaining migrants’ high over-qualification rates include employers’ failure to recognise foreign qualifications, migrants’ lack of information about the job searching process in the UK, or a lack of UK-specific skills, such as language ability.

 Figure 11